Mexican living in Playa del Carmen for 7 years, I’m sharing my local tips with you!

 Secondary roads are also poorly lit, and livestock or stray dogs may cross the road at night.

-So, be careful if you need to stop there!
+Be careful if you need to stop there!

-Indeed, parking in the emergency lane does not guarantee your safety.
+Parking in the emergency lane does not guarantee your safety.

 The highways are inexpensive.
 Expect to pay approximately 320 MXN for the journey from Playa Del Carmen to Valladolid.

-⚠️ Always have cash
+⚠️ Always carry cash

 Credit cards are not accepted.